Abby Elliott: Saturday Night Live

 Elliott joined the cast of SNL midway through the 2008–2009 season (season 34), in November 2008, following the departure of Amy Poehler.
-She is the third generation of her family to have been featured on SNL (the second to be hired as a cast member, and her tenure on the show was longer than both her father and grandfather).
+She is the third generation of her family to have been featured on SNL.
+She is the second generation of her family to be hired as a cast member, and her tenure on the show was longer than both her father and grandfather.
 Her father, Chris Elliott, was an SNL cast member during the 1994–1995 season (season 20) and her grandfather, Bob Elliott, was one half of the popular comedy duo Bob & Ray.
 Bob Elliott co-starred on a Christmas episode in the 1978–1979 season (season 4).

 After four seasons on SNL, Elliott was let go from the show prior to its 38th season.